-- A safe environment in which a divorcing couple can communicate their needs and interests with one another.
+- A safe environment in which a divorcing couple can communicate their needs and interests and those of their family with one another.

 - A process in which the parties themselves are in control and empowered to make their own decisions and where there is a goal to reduce the tension of divorce.

-- A setting where a Fairfax, VA Divorce Mediator, if also a lawyer, may provide information about the legal system, how issues may be viewed by other lawyers or judges, and what alternatives there are for solving issues, but may not provide legal advice or be an advocate for either side.
+- A setting where a Northern Virginia Divorce Mediator, if also a lawyer, may provide information about the legal system, how issues may be viewed by other lawyers or judges, and what alternatives there are for solving issues, but may not provide legal advice or be an advocate for either side.